ellajtanttu/triangle/README.md

 ## Description

-_{Detailed description that explains the project and what concepts were being practiced.}_
+_{Lesson prompt:}_
+_Make a web page that allows the user to input the lengths of the sides of a triangle, and returns whether these sides form an equilateral, isosceles, or scalene triangle or if the sides cannot make a triangle at all.
+Here are the definitions of each possibility:_
+* _Equilateral: All sides are equal._
+* _Isosceles: Exactly 2 sides are equal._
+* _Scalene: No sides are equal._
+* _NOT a triangle: The sum of the lengths of any two sides of a triangle is less than or equal to the length of the third side._
+_Once your application is functioning correctly, try to refactor your code as much as possible._

 ## Setup/Installation Requirements

-* _Navigate to https://github.com/url-path in your browser_
+* _Navigate to https://github.com/ellajtanttu/triangle in your browser_
 * _Clone this repository to your desktop_
 * _Navigate to the top level of the directory_
 * _Connect to your github repository_
-* _open DIRECTORYNAME/index.html in your browser_
+* _open triangle/index.html in your browser_
 * _Open index.html and styles.css in VS Code to edit_

 ## Known Bugs